Jcroxford/voting-app/README.md

 * passport authentication for github? twitter?
 * implement real time chart updating?
 * should duplicate poll's be prevented? not entirely conviced it's bad
+* change login to signin across app.
+* change create user to signup accross app
+* executive decision has been made that until opinions changed, password strength/requirements will only be assessed on the client side
+* I am starting /api/polls & /api/user/polls routes with pagination but considering trying to use lazy loading to make a more fluid
+* refactor create user route /api/create/user